How Many Colleges Should I Apply to?

 Having an open mind at the start of the process is critical.
 Too often students get fixated on a particular college for silly reasons—like an intense attraction to UNC’s powder blue or a developing an unhealthy fixation for a particular elite school solely because of its U.S. News ranking.
 Not to say that surface-level attraction means nothing but you’ll really want to consider factors like proximity to home, your family’s financial situation, your admissions prospects, majors offered as well as outcome data like the strength of their career services, alumni network, and grad school/job placement.

-How many schools should be on my list?
+How many schools should be on my college list?

 A safety college is a college where your credentials—your grades and test scores—are better than those of the average admitted students, and where you are likely to be admitted.
 You’ll also want to make sure that one or two of your safeties are also financial safety schools.
 Places where your parents are comfortable covering 100% of the tuition plus room, board and other fees through some combination of savings, a 529 account, or low-interest government loans.